DeNova Detect Natural Gas Detectors

 While CO detectors are widely required by law in many states, natural gas alarm requirements are far less common.
 Only a handful of jurisdictions currently mandate them.
 Below is the most up to date snapshot of where natural gas alarms are legally required, where laws are pending, and how homeowners should think about protection even in areas without mandates.

-Under Local Law 157, NYC now requires:
+Under Local Law 157, NYC will require:

 - Natural gas detectors/alarms in residential buildings that use natural gas, including private homes, apartments, and other dwellings with gas appliances.